eclipse-openj9/openj9-docs/docs/vgclog.md

 **XML Structure of partial GC cycle**

 The default partial GC cycle follows a general structure in the verbose GC log as shown.
-The lines have been indented to help illustrate the flow and some child XML elements are omitted for clarity:
+The lines are indented to help illustrate the flow and some child XML elements are omitted for clarity:
 ```
 <exclusive-start>